MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 A container dialog <!--acts as individual dialog and--> can be part of a larger dialog set.
 Each container has an inner dialog set that is also managed.

 - Each dialog set creates a scope for resolving dialog IDs.
 - The SDK currently implements two types of container dialogs: component dialogs and adaptive dialogs.

-While the conceptual structure of the two are quite different, they can be used together.
+  The conceptual structure of the two are quite different.
+However, a Composer bot can make use of both. <!--For example, a Composer bot can call a waterfall-based dialog.
+See [TODO: Gary's article](TODO.md) for more information.-->

 ### Dialog IDs